 On August 8, 2018, the Company executed a promissory note in favor of Nant Capital, with a maturity date of June 15, 2022.
-On December 31, 2020, the Company and Nant Capital executed an agreement to amend and restate the original promissory note allowing us to request advances up a maximum commitment of \$125,000 that bears interest at a per annum rate of 5.50%, extended the maturity date to December 31, 2023, and created an option for the securitization of the debt under the promissory note upon full repayment of the 2016 Notes.
+On December 31, 2020, the Company and Nant Capital executed an agreement to amend and restate the original promissory note allowing us to request advances up to a maximum commitment of \$125,000 that bears interest at a per annum rate of 5.50%, extended the maturity date to December 31, 2023, and created an option for the securitization of the debt under the promissory note upon full repayment of the 2016 Notes.
 Interest payments on outstanding amounts are due on December 15th of each calendar year.
 The promissory note includes customary negative covenants.
-On April 27, 2021, in connection with the issuance of the 2021 Notes, we and Nant Capital entered into a Second Amended and Restated Promissory Note which amends and restates its promissory note, dated August 8, 2018, as amended on December 31, 2020, between the Company and Nant Capital, to, among other things, extend the maturity date of the promissory note to December 31, 2026 and to subordinate the promissory note in right of payment to the 2021 Notes.
-No advances have been made under the promissory note.
-As of March 31, 2022, the Company was in compliance with the covenants.
+On April 27, 2021, in connection with the issuance of the 2021 Notes, the Company and Nant Capital entered into a Second Amended and Restated Promissory Note which amends and restates its promissory note, dated August 8, 2018, as amended on December 31, 2020, between the Company and Nant Capital, to, among other things, extend the maturity date of the promissory note to December 31, 2026 and to subordinate the promissory note in right of payment to the 2021 Notes.
+As of June 30, 2022, no advances had been made under the promissory note.
+As of June 30, 2022, the Company was in compliance with the covenants.